How the Pros Get Into Canada: 5 FAQs About the NAFTA Professional Work Permit

 Generally, the professional work permit is intended for professionals with some level of advanced education.
 NAFTA (in Appendix 1603.D.1) currently lists 63 “designated professions”, including health-care professionals (such as physicians and dentists), scientists, teachers, engineers, accountants, lawyers and management consultants.
 NAFTA also sets out the minimum education requirements and alternative credentials for each designated professional category and, in some cases, the minimum number of years of required experience in their profession.
 For example:

-- Dentists, physicians, engineers and lawyers require a minimum education of, “Baccalaureate or Licenciatura Degree; or state/provincial license”; none require minimum experience, so recent graduates of these professions are eligible for NAFTA professional work permits (so long as they have a qualifying job offer).
+- Dentists, physicians, engineers and lawyers require a minimum education of, “Baccalaureate or Licenciatura Degree; or state/provincial license”; none require minimum experience, so recent graduates of these professions are eligible for NAFTA professional work permits (so long as they have a qualifying job offer) – but in the case of physicians, this LMIA exemption is limited to teaching and research positions, and doesn’t apply to physicians whose main activity is providing direct patient care.

 - Management consultants require either a Baccalaureate or Licenciatura Degree, or equivalent professional experience as established by “statement or professional credential attesting to five years experience as a management consultant, or five years experience in a field of specialty related to the consulting agreement”.
 So Management Consultants can be eligible without a Bachelor Degree so long as they have a minimum of 5 years working experience in the relevant field (and a qualifying job offer).